MarcelRuth/SI_coordinates/Readme.txt

 # Author: Marcel Ruth
 # Date: 01.29.21
-# This script will find the best structure from gaussian output files (.out) and creates corresponding input files for gaussian16 (for cfour in the future)
+# This script will find the lowest-lying structure (or transition state) from a Gaussian / CFOUR output file and write it into a .txt file
 -----------------------------------------------------------------
 How to use:

-Terminal command = python ggeometry.py folder program method basis usage

-folder = Folder of the files or main folder with multiple subfolders program = g16 (gaussian16 output files) method = the method that you want to use e.g. B3LYP basis = the basis set that you want to use e.g cc-pVTZ (written as "ccMinuspVTZ" usage = opt (optimisation) or anharm (compute anharmonic frequencies)

-# Abbreviations that have to be used for the method and basis flags

-(Abbrev. = Result)

-Kauf = (
-KZu = )
-Minus = -
-Plus = +
-Star = *
-_ = /
+python coordinates_SI.py >input_folder<

+Replace >input_folder< with the path to the folder that contains the computations that you want to use